 Grayson’s diagnosis came on February 27, 2015.
 He was 2 years and 10 months old.
 His first symptoms were speech delay, aggression, restlessness and excessive gesturing.

 Grayson started intensive ABA treatment on June 6th 2015.
 For the first 3 years he received 24 hours of ABA therapy, 2 hours of speech and 1 hour of Occupational Therapy every single week.
-In his 4th year in the program he dropped from intensive to intermediate.
+In his 4th and 5th year in the program he dropped from intensive to intermediate.
 This was more about “schedule” than anything else.
 Grayson could not maintain the minimum required intensive therapy in addition to full days at school.
+After 5 years in ABA Grayson discharged on June 6th, 2020.
+The exact same day he started 5 years prior.
+His discharge was more about COVID 19 and less about his needs.
+The gap and absence of ABA in our lives is still felt in a very big way.

 Some of Grayson’s symptoms have changed over the years.
 He still struggles with aggression.
 He is able to fall asleep and sleep through the night with Melatonin gummies.
 If he does not take Melatonin he is restless and fights off sleep.
 Grayson communicates through a lot of scripts and echolalia.
 He also stims certain sounds and gestures.
 Grayson struggles with restrictive interests in the activities he participates in and the foods he eats.